 “We’re honored to begin our work managing the Junior Science and Humanities Symposium,” said Dr. David Evans, executive director of the NSTA.
 “NSTA is committed to cultivating the talent of students through science and we’re excited to start working to continue and expand a program that gives so many students the opportunity to shine.”

-The American Academy of Applied Sciences managed JSHS on behalf of the tri-services for over four decades.
+The Academy of Applied Science managed JSHS on behalf of the tri-services for over four decades.
 JSHS traces its roots back to 1958 when it was founded by U.S. Army Colonel George F. Leist.

 Earning management of JSHS expands NSTA’s role in the consortium of five organizations that deliver a range of programs under the U.S. Army’s strategy priority to engage, inspire and attract the next generation of diverse STEM talent and nurture a STEM-literate citizenry.
 Among the other programs in the AEOP portfolio, NSTA also manages:

 - eCYBERMISSION: A virtual learning experiences for students in grades 6-9 across the United States, its territories and Department of Defense Educational Activity school sites

 - Gains in the Education of Mathematics and Science (GEMS): A STEM enrichment program for students in grades 5-12 held at participating Army research laboratories for one to four weeks during the summer